What is Learning Support Funding and how does it work?

-- Evidence at the start of a learners’ programme.
+- Evidence at the start of a learner’s programme.

 - Ongoing monthly evidence of support.

-Basically, this means that learners do not require a formal diagnosis to receive support.
+This means that learners do not require a formal diagnosis to receive support.

-But often learners have hidden learning needs that they may be completely unaware of and it can be hard to identify these needs.
+But often learners have hidden learning needs that they may be completely unaware of, and it can be hard to identify these needs.

 In terms of ongoing support, providers should be evidencing any support they are giving to learners on a monthly basis.

+Monthly reviews help to record the outcomes of learning support and make sure the learner is happy with their support.
 Providers can take this opportunity to talk about what’s working for the learner and what isn’t.
 Helping to improve the overall quality of learning provisions.

 All this forms part of the evidence pack.